MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sercx/nc-sercx-evt_sercx2_apply_config.md

 SerCx2 calls the <i>EvtSerCx2ApplyConfig</i> function during initialization of the serial controller to ensure that the hardware is in a valid initial state.
 Additionally, this function is called whenever a client sends an <a href="https://msdn.microsoft.com/library/windows/hardware/hh406621">IOCTL_SERIAL_APPLY_DEFAULT_CONFIGURATION</a> request to the serial controller.

 SerCx2 obtains the configuration parameters from the vendor-defined data field in the ACPI resource descriptor for the serial controller device.
 The data format that the ACPI firmware uses to store these configuration settings should be the same data format that is expected by the serial controller driver.
-For more information, see the description of the <i>UART serial bus connection descriptor</i> in the <i>Advanced Configuration and Power Interface Specification, Revision 5.0</i>, at the <a href="http://www.acpi.info">ACPI</a> website.
+For more information, see the description of the <i>UART serial bus connection descriptor</i> in the [ACPI 5.0 specification](http://www.uefi.org/specifications).

 When a client sends an <b>IOCTL_SERIAL_APPLY_DEFAULT_CONFIGURATION</b> request to a serial port that is managed by SerCx2, SerCx2 calls the <i>EvtSerCx2ApplyConfig</i> function to pass the configuration parameters to the serial controller driver.
 After this callback returns, SerCx2 completes the request and uses the return value from the callback as the status code for the request.